ivanpierre/lambda-ws-c/README.md

 The memory management should be included in AST inner implementation so LSC user doesn't hate to bother with these type of problem.
 Memory fragmentation is not taken in account for now.

-AST of LSC should be implementation agnostic, so that public function should not have usage change even if inner structure drastically changes.
+AST of LWC should be implementation agnostic, so that public function should not have usage change even if inner structure drastically changes.
 Inner structure of data and even size and so on are not public. the only thing we'll have acces on nodes are the type. only management functions will be public.
 More, lot of core function will receive pointer to data and manage the type by themself completely putting out the inner structure to the user.